"The greater danger for most of us is not that our aim is too high and we miss it, but that it is too low and we reach it."--Michelangelo

 COMMITMENT TO DIVERSITY AND EMPOWERMENT

-Ms. Danielsson is on the board of directors of the Asian Pacific Islander American Public Affairs Association (APAPA), an organization dedicated to empowerment of the API community through active engagement in civic and public affairs.
+Ms. Danielsson also served on the board of directors of the Asian Pacific Islander American Public Affairs Association (APAPA), an organization dedicated to empowerment of the API community through active engagement in civic and public affairs, from 2011-2016.
 In 2012, she received the annual volunteer recognition award for her contributions to the organization and in 2015 she received the Board Member of the Year Award.
 Ms. Danielsson was chair of the organization's annual Voters Forum in 2015 which explored topics regarding breaking the barriers to API advancement in politics with distinguished panelists from both the federal and state legislatures; Ms. Danielsson formed a grassroots coalition of over 40 diverse ethnic organizations which resulted in the largest, most diverse and inclusive attendance in the 14 year history of the forum.
 Speakers included: CA State Treasurer John Chiang, US Congressmember Ted Lieu, CA Senators Jim Nielsen and Richard Pan, CA Assemblymembers Jim Cooper, David Chiu, Ling-Ling Chiang, Evan Low, Young Kim, Mariko Yamada.
-Ms. Danielsson has also helped to organize numerous events regarding immigration reform and increasing access and diversity in education.